All Episodes

 He's part of another organization.

-Uh if you listen regularly to this program, you know that.
+If you listen regularly to this program, you know that.

-But it seems like they anybody that Trump supports, they want to go in and assist with the Trump opponent just to try to make President Trump look bad.
+But it seems like anybody that Trump supports, they want to go in and assist with the Trump opponent just to try to make President Trump look bad.

 Now, I know a lot of people, the reputation of Club for Growth has always been that they're conservative, and it was connected to Steve Moore and Steve Forbes.